d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/approx-training.md

 \end{aligned}
 $$

+We can see that
-Here, the gradient computation in each step of the training is no longer related to the dictionary size, but linearly related to $K$.
-When $K$ takes a smaller constant, the negative sampling has a lower computational overhead for each step.
+now the computational cost for gradients at each training step has nothing to do with the dictionary size, but linearly depends on $K$.
+When setting the hyperparameter $K$ to a smaller value, the computational cost for gradients at each training step with negative sampling is smaller.

 ## Hierarchical Softmax